2312323123/ERP/README.md

 There are three docker-dompose...yml files, because that's the way how I got development and production division to work.
 If you want to not turn off some service, it's probably good to comment it out in both the one you're using and .dev. or .prod., respectively (maybe it would work without the .dev. / .prod. part, not checked).

-#### Adding to nginx:

-To make it work, you can copy the approach from other nest microservices in nginx.conf. \
-In nginx.conf, each backend microservice has some /api/something/, that is redirected to it, and it has to implement /api/something/ as well.

 #### Usage